techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-11.md

 If your child would like to tinker further at home, you could suggest:

-- **Change the safe distance:** try different thresholds (e.g. 5 cm, 15 cm) and see what feels realistic.
-- **Add traffic-light states:** use one icon for “safe”, another for “getting close”, and a third for “danger!”.
-- **Silent alarm:** make the micro:bit send a <strong>radio message</strong> to a second micro:bit instead of making noise.
-- **Measurement game:** guess how far away an object is, then check using the distance meter.
-- **Angle experiment:** see how readings change if the sensor or object is tilted (hard, flat surfaces give stronger echoes).
+- **Experiment with the ranges:**
+  Try different mapping ranges.
+What happens if we change the “close” distance or the minimum/maximum pause time?
+- **Pitch and speed together:**
+  Map distance both to the <em>pause</em> and to the <em>pitch</em>, so close objects give high, fast beeps and distant objects give low, slow beeps.
+- **Three-zone display:**
+  Add icons for “safe”, “warning” and “too close” and link them to distance thresholds.
+- **Guess the distance:**
+  One person holds an object at an unknown distance.
+Can the other person guess “close, medium or far” just by listening to the beep pattern?
+- **Silent sonar:**
+  Instead of sound, use radio messages or LED patterns as the output, while still using the ultrasonic sensor and mapping underneath.

 ---

+## Vocabulary

+- **ECHOLOCATION** — finding out where things are by making a sound and listening for the echo.
+  Used by bats, dolphins and our ultrasonic sensor.

+- **ULTRASONIC SENSOR** — an input device that sends out high-pitched sound and listens for the echo to estimate how far away an object is.

+- **EXTENSION** — an extra pack of blocks you can add to MakeCode.
+  It usually controls special hardware (like an ultrasonic sensor or LED strip) or adds new features.
+Inside the extension, someone has already written the harder code for us.

+- **EXTENSION BLOCK** — a MakeCode block that comes from an extension.
+  It looks like a normal block but is part of an add-on for a specific sensor, motor or feature.

+- **MAPPING** — changing a value from one range into another range while keeping its position.
+  Example: mapping a distance from 5–50 cm into a delay from 100–800 ms so that closer = smaller delay and farther = bigger delay.

+- **INPUT DEVICE** — a component that sends information <em>into</em> the micro:bit (for example: buttons, light sensor, ultrasonic sensor).

+---

 ## Resources

 - **MakeCode Editor (micro:bit):**
   [https://makecode.microbit.org](https://makecode.microbit.org){:target="_blank" rel="noopener"}

 - **Ultrasonic Sensor Starter Project (distance meter):**
   (Link to be added once the class code is finalised.)

-- **Example Parking Sensor / Distance Warning Project:**
+- **Echolocation Beeper Example:**
-  (Link to be added for the project used in this session.)
+  (Link to be added for the version using mapping and the ultrasonic extension.)

 - **Background on echolocation (child-friendly videos/articles):**
-  You’ll find links to short bat and dolphin echolocation clips on this Week 11 page.
+  Short clips about bats, dolphins and sonar are linked from this Week 11 page.

 ---